 But the truth is, we don't get taught how to move these very mountains.
 We don't even learn how to find them, or what to do if they refuse to move.
 The thing is, university education is focused on the rules and limitations of style, schooling, etc, and on theoretical knowledge based on tradition.
 What does this all have to do with the future of a music graduate?

-So here we are, overloaded with books, rules and required repertoire,
+So here we are, overloaded with books, rules and required repertoire, trying to drag it around

 The answer is nothing.